 Our corporate headquarters are located in Pennington, New Jersey, where we occupy approximately 22,000 square feet under a lease expiring on April 30, 2013.
-We use these facilities for administration, research and development, as well as assembly and testing of the generators and control models.
+We use these facilities for administration, research and development, as well as assembly and testing of the generators and control models for our PowerBuoy systems.

-We also have an office and warehouse facilities in Warwick, United Kingdom, where we occupy 3,840 square feet under a lease expiring on January 1, 2009.
-Twelve employees, all members of the executive, engineering, administration and business development teams, operate out of this office, which serves as a hub for our European presence.
+We also have an office and warehouse facilities in Warwick, United Kingdom, where we occupy 4,685 square feet under leases expiring on January 1, 2010 and December 18, 2011, respectively.
+Seventeen employees, all members of the executive, engineering, administration and business development teams, operate out of this office, which serves as a hub for our European presence.

 We plan to add sales, marketing and engineering offices in additional locations, including Australia, Japan, continental Europe and the west coast of the United States.
-We currently estimate that we will need to add approximately 90,000 square feet of leased space by the end of fiscal 2011 for sales, marketing, engineering, assembly and testing in order to meet our current manufacturing targets.